 This is not a trendy, up to the minute list of Paname's hottest culinary scene.

 It's just a selection of places I like, and patronize, with an emphasis on French cuisine.

 A gold star denotes an Anna Favourite.
 The other symbols should be pretty self-explanatory.

 - The prices of food and drink can change depending where you are: the terrace is the most expensive, and standing at the bar is the least.

 - If you order wine, somebody in your party will be invited to taste it.
 If you aren't much of a wine pro, just pretend you know what you are doing, sip, nod and say “Oui, tres bien merci”.

 - In my opinion, Cote du Rhone is a good safe bet for red wine.
-I’ve never had a bad one.
-(I’ve never had an amazing one either).
-Bordeaux is pretty heavy, Burgandy tends to be lighter.
+Bordeaux is pretty heavy, Burgandy and Brouilly tends to be lighter.
 For white, I always go for Chinon or Sancerre, and in summer I, and the rest of Paris, pretty much exclusively drink rosé.

 - As a rule of thumb, the darker pink the rosé, the sweeter it will be.

-- If you get seriously bad service, leave a 1c piece.
+- If you get really bad service, leave a 1c piece.
 It means “You were awful.
 A curse upon your house”

 - It’s very normal to split bills.
 10 people can pay separately each with a credit card if they choose.
 It’s great.
 10€ minimum is pretty standard.

-- If a restaurant says they sell Paris-based Berthillion ice-cream, its likely to be a quality place because they are very selective about their distribution.
+- If a restaurant says they sell Paris-based Berthillion ice-cream, its likely to be a quality place because this brand is very selective about their distribution.
 It's a handy secret code for good eateries.

 - The shorter the menu the better the food is likely to be, and only tourist-traps advertise the languages they speak alongside the food.